Dust and gas emission from cometary nuclei: the case of comet 67P/Churyumov-Gerasimenko: Acknowledgements

 \section{Acknowledgements}

-We thank M.~Malmer for helpful discussions and providing the shape model of comet 67P/C-G and the ESA/Rosetta NAVCAM team for releasing images of 67P/C-G under the CC BY-SA IGO 3.0 license on a continuous basis.
-TK acknowledges support by a Heisenberg fellowship of the DFG grant KR 2889/5 and helpful discussion with P.~Kramer.
+We thank Mattias~Malmer (Stockholm, Sweden) for helpful discussions and providing the shape model of comet 67P/C-G. We are indebted to Kathrin Altwegg and Martin Rubin from the ESA/Rosetta ROSINA team (University of Bern, Switzerland) for helpful discussions.
+TK acknowledges support by a Heisenberg fellowship of the DFG and helpful discussions with Peter~Kramer (University of T\"ubingen, Germany).
 Computational resources and support by the North-German Supercomputing Alliance (HLRN) are gratefully acknowledged.
+The authors acknowledge the OSIRIS Principal Investigator Holger~Sierks (MPS, G\"ottingen, Germany) and the OSIRIS Team for providing images and related datasets and the ESA Rosetta Project to enable the science of the mission.
+The shown OSIRIS images were retrieved from the ESA Planetary Science Archive and NASA Planetary Data System (2016), curated by P.~Gutierrez-Marques, H.~Sierks and the OSIRIS Team, data set identifier: ROSETTA-ORBITER COMET ESCORT OSIWAC 3 RDR MTP 015 V1.0, RO-C-OSIWAC-3-ESC2-67PCHURYUMOV-M15-V1.0.